cla31/Les-petits-plats-P7-Cla31/README.md

 Filter recipes according to the needs of a user.<br/> The user must be able to enter a recipe in the search field and quickly access it in the interface.
 ##
+- **Option 1: functional programming (see Flowchart below).**<br/>
+Using prototype array functions.
+Here, use of the filter method of the array object which makes it possible to filter the recipes according to the term entered by the user in the search field.
+For this, the algorithm will check if there are matches between the user's input and the name of the recipe or its ingredients or its description.
+If the recipe meets this condition, it is added to a table which will then display the recipes updated by the algorithm.
+##